BoitumeloMonyebodi/se-day-2-git-and-github/README.md

 Both tools improve collaboration by providing clear documentation of tasks and bugs, facilitating communication and tracking tasks.

-Reflect on common challenges and best practices associated with using GitHub for version control.
+9.Reflect on common challenges and best practices associated with using GitHub for version control.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?

 Challenges: